Garry Jones Garry Jones

 In your hands, you carry a finely developed tool tailored to your specific interests and vulnerabilities, optimized in real time.
 Now that’s a trap.

-Thumbtrap vs. doomscrolling
+Thumbtrap vs. Doomscrolling

 You’ve no doubt heard the term “doomscrolling.”
 It’s easy to confuse thumbtrap with doomscrolling, but they’re pointing at fundamentally different concepts.